 With cancer being the number one cause of death for our dogs and cats here in America, as well as it being the second highest cause of death in humans, the prospect of encompassing the ideology of One Health, which is the integrative effort of multiple disciplines working locally, nationally, and globally to attain optimal health for people, animals, and the environment, can be incredibly helpful in fighting such a deadly disease.

-Another topic that will be addressed is using holistic treatments for cancer.
+Another topic that will be addressed is by using holistic treatments for cancer.
 This is also, in a way, how the environment can play a part in the treatment of cancer using plants and nutrients to help battle this disease.

-Dogs have been known as mankind’s best friend, and for good reason.
+Dogs have been known as mankind’s best friend and for good reason.
 Because dogs experience and share many of the same things we do, such as eating the occasional table scrap, exposed to similar carcinogens, and even sleeping in the same bed, dogs develop many of the same diseases we do.
 When comparing DNA and protein sequences to humans, canines are actually more similar than mice are.
 This makes the dog an excellent candidate to become a model for cancer.

 The Importance of Canine Genome Mapping